 There are many ratios that you can use to evaluate a mutual fund.
-However not all of them are equally important.
-In our view, you can use 5 basic ratios to analyse any mutual fund and leave the rest.
-If there is any doubt about your fund selection, you can look at additional ratios.
+However, not all of them are equally useful.
+According to experts, the below mentioned 5 basic ratios may be used to analyze any mutual fund.
+However, If there are still any doubts about your fund selection, you always check with the additional ratios.

-Standard Deviation is the most widely used measure of risk in a mutual fund.
-Standard Deviation is the square root of variance.
+Standard Deviation is the most widely used measure of calculating the risk involved in a mutual fund.
+Standard Deviation is basically the square root of variance.

 Standard Deviation is given by the following formula:

-In this case x is each individual value (say, monthly return).
+In this case, x is each individual value (say, monthly return).
 X (bar) is the average of the values (such as the monthly return average).
-N would be number of months (say 60, if we are looking at a 5 year period.
+N would be the number of months (60, for example, if we are looking at a 5 year period).

-A high standard deviation indicates a relatively risky fund and vice versa.
-For example the standard deviation of HDFC Equity Fund is 18.49% while the standard deviation of HDFC Hybrid Equity Fund is 11.41%.
+A high standard deviation indicates the involvement of higher risk in the fund and vice versa.
+For instance, the standard deviation of HDFC Equity Fund is 18.49% while the standard deviation of HDFC Hybrid Equity Fund is 11.41%.
 The standard deviation of HDFC Liquid Fund is just 0.21%.
 In a normal statistical distribution, approximately 95% of observations fall within 2 standard deviations.
 This means that you would expect returns of HDFC Liquid Fund to give returns within 0.42% of its average value 6.89%, with a 95% probability.
-However this only holds true if the mutual fund returns in question follow a standard deviation.
+However, this only holds true if the mutual fund returns follow a standard deviation.

 This ratio refers to the percentage of a mutual fund’s assets which has been bought/sold in the previous year.
-For example a turnover ratio of 50% means that an MF has bought/sold stocks equal to 50% of its average assets.
+For example, a turnover ratio of 50% means that a Mutual Fund has bought/sold stocks equal to 50% of its average assets.

-A high turnover ratio can mean that the fund manager is frequently changing his strategy and incurring high transaction costs (buying and selling has brokerage and other costs).
+A high turnover ratio can mean that the fund manager is frequently changing his strategies and incurring high transaction costs (buying and selling transaction involve brokerage and other costs).
 Thus a high turnover ratio is usually viewed as a negative.

 Alpha or Jensen’s Alpha is the degree with which a mutual fund is outperforming its benchmark adjusted to its risk level.
-For example if the fund is benchmarked to the Nifty 50 which has given 10% and the fund delivers 12%, it would have an alpha of 2%.
+For example, if the fund is benchmarked to the Nifty 50 which has given 10% returns and the fund delivers a return of 12%, it would have an alpha of 2%.

 A high alpha implies that the fund is outperforming.
-On the other hand a low or negative alpha indicates a poorly performing fund.
+On the other hand, a low or negative alpha indicates the poor performance of a fund.

 A high beta fund can imply both higher risk and higher return (and vice versa for a low beta fund).

-This ratio incorporates both risk and return.
-It gives you an idea of the return delivered by a fund compared to the risk it is taken.
-For example some funds may deliver high returns only by taking on higher risk.
+This ratio incorporates both risks and returns.
+It gives you an idea of the return delivered by a fund compared to the risk it is dealing with.
+For example, some funds may deliver higher returns only by taking higher risk.
 Such returns should be viewed with more scepticism than funds which give high returns while taking a low level of risk.
-Mathematically, the sharpe ratio compares divides the outperformance generated by a fund compared to the risk-free rate with the volatility of the fund.
+Mathematically, the Sharpe ratio divides the outperformance generated by a fund compared to the risk-free rate with the volatility of the fund.